James Reynolds (actor): Personal life

 One of Reynolds' greatest honors is being named to the Kansas Historical Society's list of famous Kansans, a list that includes such notables as President Dwight Eisenhower, Amelia Earhart, Langston Hughes, Barry Sanders, and many others.

-Deeply committed to his charitable work, Reynolds has been involved in more than 300 fund raising events in the last ten years.
-He annually hosts a "bowl-a-thon" in Los Angeles to benefit the National Asthma Center and a celebrity basketball game in South Pasadena for the city's schools.

 He was married to Laura Toffenetti on September 30, 1978.
 They welcomed their son Jed, on October 27, 1979.
 After four years of marriage, the couple separated, and divorced on July 19, 1984.
 Reynolds married his second wife, Lissa Layng on December 21, 1985.

-Reynolds is listed in Who's Who in Entertainment, Who's Who Among African-Americans, Who's Who in Business, and Who's Who International.